-"I've always worked on several projects at the same time, often dividing my time between figurative work and non-representational, including musical composition.
+"I have always worked on several projects at the same time, often dividing my time between figurative work and non-representational, including musical composition.
 The work presented here is indicative of this need to explore different paths and the processes that they inspire.
 There is inevitably some overlap with each type of work influencing the other.
 Both employ similar creative processes involving the use of multiple layers of of information of various types and formats.

 I document situations that I create.
 They are impressions of what I think and feel about near and distant worlds.
 They are elements that I set aside while I create others until I have enough to begin making images.
 I am a gatherer.
 Some gathering is random; some is meticulously planned.
 I assemble these diverse elements and interfere with what I have created until I sense a strong emotional understanding of them as individual and/or societal situations.